Yes, it’s common to experience contractions before your water breaks; labor often starts with contractions alone.

 Contractions serve as nature’s way of signaling that your body is gearing up for delivery.
 Early labor contractions are usually irregular and mild but gradually become stronger and more frequent.
 These initial contractions can last from 30 to 70 seconds and may feel like menstrual cramps or lower back pain.

 During this phase, your cervix begins to soften and dilate slowly, often without any noticeable rupture of membranes.
-It’s perfectly normal to have these contractions for hours or even days before your water breaks.
-Many women experience what’s called “false labor” or Braxton Hicks contractions, which can be confusing but differ from true labor in intensity and pattern.
+It’s perfectly normal to have contractions before your water breaks.
+Many women also experience what’s called “false labor” or Braxton Hicks contractions, which can be confusing but differ from true labor in intensity, regularity, and whether they keep building over time.

 What Exactly Happens When Your Water Breaks?